YWHo/react-to-google-cloud/README.md

 # react-to-google-cloud

+This is a small project to deploy a React app to the Cloud Run service in Google Cloud

 ## Initial Setup

 First, create an initial directory for everything inside.
 In this example, the directory is named as `react-go-google-cloud`